davidebolo1993/cosigtdoc/docs/usecases/usecases.md

 # Use Cases

 This section provides a comprehensive end-to-end example of how to run the [cosigt](https://github.com/davidebolo1993/cosigt) pipeline.
-The rationale behind each main step is explained in greater detail in the [usage section](/docs/usage/usage.md).
+The rationale behind each main step is explained in greater detail in the [→ usage section](/usage/usage.html).

 ## Data Acquisition